RalphHightower/blog/_posts/2025/02/2025-02-19-TrumpShotsSelfInFootBirdFluFuckup.md

 The [Trump administration](https://www whitehouse.gov/) will have to work with officials in states that still aren’t regularly testing their milk to try to get them on board, said Morrison.
 [Texas’ state agriculture commissioner](https://texasagriculture.gov/), [Sid Miller](https://texasagriculture.gov/About/Commissioner-Miller), told [NBC News](https://www.nbcnews.com/news/us-news/push-detect-virus-milk-supply-testing-bird-flu](https://www.cdc.gov/bird-flu/index.html)-cows-rcna188612) that surveillance milk testing was unnecessary in [Texas](https://www.texas.gov/) since there weren’t any active cases of [bird flu](https://www.cdc.gov/bird-flu/index.html) in the state’s commercial cattle or poultry.

-“From April until the end of the Biden administration, the response was slow and sluggish,” said [Morrison](https://www.csis.org/people/j-stephen-morrison).
-“We are still not testing animals and humans at the level that is needed, we still don’t have a coherent strategy and a system of accountability, and we still don’t have in place the kind of compensation mechanisms needed for those dairy farmers who suffer losses because of infections in their herds.”

 Researchers worry the U.S. is running out of time to strengthen its response.

 “If we don’t act now, we’re only giving the virus more opportunity to continue to adapt and potentially evolve into something more dangerous in a human population,” said Erin Sorrell, a senior scholar at the [Johns Hopkins](https://www.hopkinsmedicine.org/) Center for Health Security.
 “Now is the time to act.”